The Role of Bone Grafting in Dental Implant Success

-Dental implants are considered state-of-the-art in tooth replacement, offering patients tooth replacements that resemble natural teeth.
+The Role of Bone Grafting in Dental Implant Success from Charles E. Dyer IV, DDS, MS, PC in Cypress, TXDental implants are considered state-of-the-art in tooth replacement, offering patients tooth replacements that resemble natural teeth.
 However, a healthy and strong jaw bone is key to the procedure's success.
 Thanks to the bone grafting procedure, a periodontist can help patients improve their chances of a successful dental implant procedure.

 What is bone grafting?